strongloop-archive/loopback4-example-log-extension/README.md

 ## Overview

-This repository shows you how to use [loopback4-extension-starter]() to write a complex logging extension that requires a [Component](), [Decorator](), and a [Mixin]().
+This repository shows you how to use [loopback4-extension-starter](https://github.com/strongloop/loopback4-extension-starter) to write a complex logging extension that requires a [Component](http://loopback.io/doc/en/lb4/Using-components.html), [Decorator](http://loopback.io/doc/en/lb4/Decorators.html), and a [Mixin](http://loopback.io/doc/en/lb4/Mixin.html).

-To use the extension, the user would load the component to get access to a `LogFn` that can be used in a sequence to log information.
-A Mixin allows the user to set the application wide logLevel.
+To use the extension, load the component to get access to a `LogFn` that can be used in a sequence to log information.
+A Mixin allows you to set the application wide logLevel.
 Only Controller methods configured at or above the logLevel will be logged.

 Possible levels are: DEBUG < INFO < WARN < ERROR < OFF

 *Possible levels are represented as numbers but users can use `LOG_LEVEL.${level}` to specify the value instead of using numbers.*

-A decorator is provided to allow a user to provide metadata for Controller methods by using it to set the minimum logLevel the method should be logged at.
+A decorator enables you to provide metadata for Controller methods to set the minimum logLevel.

 ### Example Usage
 ```ts